General Raymond T. Odierno, assumed duty as the 38th Chief of Staff of the U.S. Army on 7 September 2011.

 General Odierno holds a Bachelor of Science degree in Engineering from West Point and a master’s degree in Nuclear Effects Engineering from North Carolina State University.
 He is a graduate of the Army War College and holds a master’s degree in National Security and Strategic Studies from the Naval War College.
 He also holds two honorary degrees, a Doctorate in Humane Letters from North Carolina State University and a Doctorate of Laws Honoris Causa from the Institute of World Politics.

 General Odierno is married to his high school sweetheart, Linda.
 They have three children: son Tony and his wife Daniela; daughter Katie and her husband Nick Funk; and son Mike.
-He and Linda also have three grandsons.
+He and Linda also have four grandchildren.
 His oldest son, Army Captain (Retired) Tony Odierno, is a combat veteran.

 General Odierno’s awards and decorations include four Defense Distinguished Service Medals, two Army Distinguished Service Medals, the Defense Superior Service Medal, six Legions of Merit, the Bronze Star Medal, the Defense Meritorious Service Medal, four Meritorious Service Medals, the Army Commendation Medal, the Army Achievement Medal, and the Combat Action Badge.
 He has also received the Secretary of State Distinguished Service Medal and Orders of Military Merit from Brazil, Colombia, Romania, and Italy.
 He was also appointed as an Officer in the French National Order of the Legion of Honor.